petercz1/video_reformatter/README.md

 ## installation

-this is built on a linux box (Ubuntu mate 18.04) with ffmpeg
+this is built on a linux box (Ubuntu mate 18.04) with ffmpeg installed